School Science Lessons

 Resveratrol

-Resveratrol, C14H12O3, plant polyphenol, a stilbenoid, a glycoside, a resorcinol, polyphenolic phytoalexin, antioxidant,
+Resveratrol, C14H12O3, plant polyphenol, a stilbenoid, a glycoside, a resorcinol, polyphenolic phytoalexin, antioxidant.

-may be used to treat diabetes, atherosclerosis, aging.
+It may be used to treat diabetes, atherosclerosis, aging.

 Rhein